woossi0/suite/docs/usermanual/source/introduction/moreinfo.rst

 About OpenGeo
 -------------

+`OpenGeo <http://opengeo.org>`_ is the world leader for commercial open source geospatial software.
+Our global customer base uses the OpenGeo Suite, a complete open source geospatial web services stack, to deploy solutions for web mapping, transportation, telecommunications, open government and a huge range of other solutions.

+OpenGeo supports open source communities by employing key developers of PostGIS, GeoServer, and OpenLayers.
+We are committed to the ideals of open source and aim to bring the best practices of open source software to organizations around the world.

-`OpenGeo <http://opengeo.org>`_, a social enterprise, provides support and services around PostGIS, GeoServer, GeoWebCache, OpenLayers, and GeoExt.
-OpenGeo is the geospatial division of `OpenPlans <http://openplans.org>`_, a 503(c)(3) organization.
-For more information, visit us online at `http://opengeo.org <http://opengeo.org>`_ or email us at inquiry@opengeo.org .
+For more information, visit us online at `http://opengeo.org <http://opengeo.org>`_ or `contact us <http://opengeo.org/about/contact/>`_.